nishchaljs/InAppMsg/README.md

 # Firebase Cloud Messaging (FCM)
-FCM is just a demo of Android Application which implement Firebase Cloud Messaging.
-It made for Google I/O Extended 2016 Bangkok
+FCM is just a demo of Android Application which implements Firebase Cloud Messaging.

 ## Prerequisites
 * Supported Android 4.1 or newer